wesleymeredith/wesleymeredith.github.io/_portfolio/Portfolio-3.md

 - **pyttsx3**: To generate audio alerts.
 - **scipy**: For EAR/Euclidean distance calculations and .

-For detailed instructions, see the [README](https://github.com/wesleymeredith/Drowsiness-Detection).
+For detailed instructions regarding installation, see the [README](https://github.com/wesleymeredith/Drowsiness-Detection).

 ### Methods
 The program uses dlib to detect facial landmarks, focusing on the regions around the eyes.
 The Eye Aspect Ratio (EAR) is a scalar value that is calculated by determining ratio of Euclidean distances between specific eye landmarks.
 If the EAR drops below a predefined threshold for more than one second, the system detects drowsiness and issues an alert.